‘Days Of Our Lives’ Spoilers: Nicole Shocks Deimos With Revealing Confession

 — ChikaBuzz (@ChikaBuzz) March 10, 2017

 Previous Days of Our Lives spoilers said that Nicole actually takes Brady’s suggestion.
-Brady tracked her down while she was on the run with Holly and actually took a page out of Deimos’ book, with hatching a plan to sneak her into Canada so she could raise her baby in peace without the judicial system intervening.
+Brady tracked her down while she was on the run with Holly and actually took a page out of Deimos’ book by hatching a plan to sneak her into Canada so she could raise her baby in peace without the judicial system intervening.
 As Days of Our Lives fans know, the courts ruled that it’s in Holly’s best interest to stay with Chloe, even if they don’t share the same DNA.

 Of course, Brady was worried about how she would react to the news, and as it turned out, he was right in suspecting something was up when she skipped their dinner plans.
 While he had plans to console her and urge her to stay around for her appeal, Brady sprung into action as soon as he found her.
 Once he confronted her, he came up with a new alternative plan that just so happens to be incredibly illegal.

-While we don’t know what’s going through Nicole’s head, as she seems reckless, Days of Our Lives spoilers via Celeb Dirty Laundry suggest that she will make it clear to Deimos that she wants nothing to do with him.
+While viewers don’t know what’s going through Nicole’s head, as she seems reckless, Days of Our Lives spoilers via Celeb Dirty Laundry suggest she will make it clear to Deimos that she wants nothing to do with him.
 As stated, she tried to keep her distance as she was worried about what his presence would mean for Holly’s welfare and for the court case.

 Nicole Snatched Her Baby Back From Chloe on Days of our Lives https://t.co/6UsZGt1Yd1 #DAYS pic.twitter.com/FGPnEoN7DV